thersbach/laravel-mailcamp/README.md

 - Get the details of a specific list

 ## Subscribers
-- Create a new subscriber for a list
+- Subscribe a new contact to a list
 - Check if an email address is subscribed to a list
-- Update the email address of a subscriber
+- Update the email address of a contact
+- Delete a contact
-- Delete a subscriber from a list
+- Unsubscribe a contact from a list

 ## Stats
 - Get statistics